 Conviction of any offense relating to firearms will make a noncitizen deportable, but not inadmissible.
 Undocumented persons may not have as a high priority avoiding the grounds of deportability, because they are already deportable for lack of lawful status.
-In contrast, a lawful permanent resident will lose lawful status and face removal if convicted of even the most minor firearms offense such as possession of an unregistered weapon.
+In contrast, a lawful permanent resident will face removal proceedings if convicted of even the most minor firearms offense, such as possession of an unregistered weapon.